LiamOJ/LuckySixes/README.md

 # LuckySixes
-Student project: a simple game made in Java
+Student project: a simple game made in Java.
+Result: 88%

 The following is a report detailing how the game “Lucky Sixes” was developed.
 It contains class descriptions, an extensibility assessment and an overview of the 'advanced' feature included.